Code of Sportsmanship

 - Ties will result in a tie-breaking game.

-- The official Match score will be recorded by one of the game referees.
+- The official Match score will be recorded by League Host.

-- Clarification: Once a thrown ball has been deflected off of a held ball, it is considered “dead”, meaning that even if it then hits the player, that player is not out (nor can the ball then be caught to eliminate the thrower).
+- Clarification: Once a thrown ball has been deflected off of a held ball, it is considered “dead”, meaning that even if it is caught and then hits the player, that player is not out (nor can the ball then be caught to eliminate the thrower).

 - A ball that hits the floor and a player at the same time does not result in an Out.
 This is known as a “trap,” and the referee should immediately communicate to both teams that all players are Safe).

 - If a player has thrown a ball before they are hit, that ball is live and can cause an out (by catch or hit)

 - A player is Out when an opposing player catches a ball they threw, in bounds, before it touches any other object

 - When a player makes a Catch, the first player in the team’s Out Lineup may return to the game.